How to Get Medical Courier Contracts

 What Is a Medical Courier Contract?

-- Routes and schedule: Which locations you pick up from and deliver to, what days, and what times.
+| Routes & Schedule | Which locations you pick up from and deliver to, what days, and what times |

-- Rate and payment terms: Per-route, per-stop, or hourly rate.
-Payment is usually weekly or bi-weekly, net-15 or net-30.
+| Rate & Payment | Per-route, per-stop, or hourly rate.
+Payment is usually weekly or bi-weekly, net-15, net-30, or net-90 |

-- Service requirements: What you're transporting (specimens, medications, records), how it must be handled, and what equipment you need.
+| Service Requirements | What you're transporting (specimens, medications, records), how it must be handled, and what equipment you need to provide the service |

-- Compliance: HIPAA, OSHA Bloodborne Pathogen, insurance minimums, background check, and chain-of-custody protocols.
+| Compliance | HIPAA, OSHA Bloodborne Pathogen, insurance minimums, background check, and chain-of-custody protocols |

-- Term and termination: How long the contract lasts and how either side can end it (usually 30-day written notice).
+| Term & Termination | How long the contract lasts and how either side can end it (usually 15 or 30-day written notice) |

 Contracts are where the stability is.
-A single daily specimen route might pay $150–$250 per day, five days a week.
-That's $3,000–$5,000/month from one contract alone.
+A single daily specimen route might pay $150-$250 per day, five days a week.
+That could be $3,000-$5,000/month from one contract alone, depending on how many stops you have and what the distance looks like between them.

 Types of Companies That Offer Medical Courier Contracts